martinandrovich/hric-system/README.md

 An [advanced network performance analysis][comm-test] can be performed using the `communication_test` example from `libfranka/build/examples/`.
 The provided scripts should configure the system such that when running on a RT kernel, the test  should be greater or equal to a success rate of `0.95`.

+### API & Troubleshooting

+All necessary documentation is available in the [wiki] of this repository.

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [releases on this repository](about:blank).
-Furthermore, this [changelog](CHANGELOG.md) documents the most relevant changes.
+We use [SemVer][semver] for versioning.
+For the versions available, see the [releases on this repository][releases].
+Furthermore, this [changelog] documents the most relevant changes.

 ## License